-Do you identify any of these in yourself?
+Do you suffer from any of these symptoms?

 - Living with hot flushes?